 As mentioned above, the best way to approach this beautiful cathedral is by crossing the Millennium Bridge – it almost feels dramatic (see picture above).

 For more than 200 years, it was London´s highest building.
-It was rebuilt several times and this one was completed in 1710.
-It is now the seat of the Bishop of London, and the Anglican church is popular for royal weddings (Lady Diana and Prince Charles were probably the most famous couple who were wed there).
+It was rebuilt several times and was completed in 1710.
+It is now the Bishop of London’s seat, and the Anglican church is popular for royal weddings (Lady Diana and Prince Charles were probably the most famous couple who were wed there).

-You can visit the church for free (Sundays it is only open for worshippers), but if you want to see the galleries, cathedral floor, and crypt, you have to get tickets (audio guides included) prices and skip-the-line-tickets here.
+You can visit the church for free (on Sundays, it is only open for worshippers), but if you want to see the galleries, cathedral floor, and crypt, you have to get tickets (audio guides included), prices, and skip-the-line-tickets here.

 Also, grab something to eat along your way as there are some pubs, cafes, and restaurants along the way.